 Pinterest Hidden ImagePinterest Hidden Image

-The steamy Alaska romance books make a cold setting feel H-O-T. These enchanting books showcase this picturesque yet brooding setting where nature plays a huge role in the plot.
-Your heart will be warmed in the cold.
-Fall in L-O-V-E with these top romance novels below.
+These steamy Alaska romance books make a cold setting feel H-O-T. I simply love Alaska for its picturesque yet brooding setting, where nature plays such a huge role in the plot.
+These are the type of cozy books that will warm your heart on a cold day.
+Fall in love with these top romance novels where the setting feels as powerful as a character!

 the great alone by kristin hannah and collage of postcards related to it.